Ranitidine (By mouth)

 Ranitidine Hydrochloride (ra-NI-ti-deen hye-droe-KLOR-ide)

-Treats and prevents heartburn with acid indigestion.
-Also treats stomach ulcers, gastroesophageal reflux disease (GERD), and conditions that cause your stomach to make too much acid (such as Zollinger-Ellison syndrome).
-This medicine is a histamine H2-blocker.
+Treats and prevents heartburn.
+Also treats stomach ulcers, gastroesophageal reflux disease (GERD), and conditions that cause too much stomach acid.

 How to Use This Medicine:

 Capsule, Tablet, Liquid, Fizzy Tablet, Liquid Filled Capsule, Granule

 - Follow the instructions on the medicine label if you are using this medicine without a prescription.

 - Measure the oral liquid medicine with a marked measuring spoon, oral syringe, or medicine cup.

 - The effervescent tablet should not be chewed, swallowed whole, or dissolved on the tongue.
 The Zantac 25 EFFERdose Tablet should be mixed in 1 teaspoon (or more) of water.
 Do not drink the liquid until the tablet is completely dissolved.

 - If you are using this medicine to prevent heartburn, take it 30 to 60 minutes before you eat or drink anything that causes you to have heartburn.